Home > RGB LED Illuminator

 Computer-controlled RGB LED Illuminator for Upright Microscopes

 The RGB LED Illuminator provides uniform and diffuse light for near-Koehler microscope illumination and is controlled by computer.
-Red, green and blue colors can be switched on and off individually or in any combination, including all three giving white light.
+Switching and intensity of red, green, blue, and optional amber or white colors can be controlled individually or in any combination.
 The unit mounts instead of microscope condenser.

 Specifications